 Frequently Asked Questions About Colonoscopy and Sigmoidoscopy

-Colonoscopy (ko-lun-AH-skuh-pee) and sigmoidoscopy (sig-moid-AH-skuh-pee) are two screening exam options that may be used to look for colorectal cancer (commonly referred to as colon cancer).
-They’re also used to look for polyps (pah-lips) before they become cancer.
+Colonoscopy (KO-lun-AH-skuh-pee) and sigmoidoscopy (SIG-moid-AH-skuh-pee) are screening tests used to look for colorectal cancer (commonly called colon cancer).
+They’re also used to look for polyps (PAH-lips) before they become cancer.
 (Polyps are growths on the lining of the colon.)

-False information and a misplaced sense of modesty have scared many people away from these tests.
-Learning more about them can help you decide which screening test is right for you.
-Here are some questions you might have and some answers for them:
+Learning more about these tests can help you decide which screening test is right for you.
+Here are some questions that you might have and answers for them:

 The exam itself takes about 30 minutes.
-Patients are usually given medicine to help them relax and sleep while it’s done.
+You’ll probably be given medicine to help you relax and sleep while it’s done.
 You’ll need to plan on having someone go with you for this test so they can take you home afterwards.

-Your doctor decides how often you need this test, usually once every 10 years, depending on your estimated risk for colon cancer.
-It’s important for you to talk with your doctor to understand your risk for colon cancer, the guidelines you should follow for testing, and whether you need to start having the tests at age 50 or earlier.
+Your health care provider decides how often you need this test, usually once every 10 years, unless you’re at a higher risk for colon cancer.
+It’s important that you talk with your provider to understand your risk for colon cancer, the guidelines you should follow for testing, and whether you need to start having the tests at age 50 or earlier.

 What is sigmoidoscopy?

-During sigmoidoscopy (sig-moid-AH-skuh-pee), a doctor closely looks at only the lower part of the colon and the rectum.
-To do this, the doctor uses a thin (about the thickness of a finger), flexible, hollow, lighted tube called a sigmoidoscope (sig-MOID-uh-scope) that has a tiny video camera on the end.
+During sigmoidoscopy (SIG-moid-AH-skuh-pee), a doctor looks at part of the colon and the rectum.
+To do this, the doctor uses a thin (about the thickness of a finger), flexible, hollow, lighted tube called a sigmoidoscope (sig-MOID-uh-SCOPE) that has a tiny video camera on the end.
 Because the scope is only about 2 feet long, the doctor is able to see the entire rectum but less than half of the colon with this exam.
-The doctor is looking for signs of cancer or polyps (pah-lips).
-Polyps are small growths which can over time become cancer.
+The doctor is looking for signs of cancer or polyps.
+Polyps are small growths that can over time become cancer.
 The sigmoidoscope is gently eased inside the colon and sends pictures to a TV screen.
-Small amounts of air are puffed into the colon to keep it open and let the doctor see clearly.
+Small amounts of air are pumped into the colon to keep it open and let the doctor see clearly.

-Your doctor decides how often you need this test, usually once every 5 years, depending on your estimated risk for colon cancer.
-It’s important for you to talk with your doctor to understand your risk for colon cancer.
-You will want to be sure about the guidelines you should follow for testing, and whether you need to start having tests at age 50 or earlier.
+Your health care provider decides how often you need this test, usually once every 5 years, depending on your colon cancer risk.
+It’s important for you to talk with your provider about your risk for colon cancer.
+This will help you know which guidelines you should follow for testing, and whether you need to start having the tests before age 50.

-Most people don’t find these exams painful, although some people have more discomfort than others.
-Patients are given medicine to make them sleep through a colonoscopy, so they don’t feel anything.
+Most people don’t find these exams painful.
+Still, some people have more discomfort than others.
+You’re given medicine to make you sleep through a colonoscopy, so you don’t feel anything.
 Medicine usually isn’t used for a sigmoidoscopy.

 During both of these tests, air is pumped into the cleaned-out colon to keep it open so that doctors can get the best pictures.
 The air pressure may cause some discomfort and cramping in your lower belly.
 You’ll feel better after the air leaves your colon.

-As with most medical tests, complications are possible with both of these tests.
-Some can be serious – for instance, bleeding and puncture of the colon – but they’re very uncommon.
-Make sure you understand how these tests work, how you can expect to feel during and after the test, and how to watch for possible problems that may come up afterward.
+As with most medical tests, complications are possible.
+Some can be serious – for instance, bleeding and puncture of the colon – but they’re rare.
+Make sure you understand how these tests work, how you can expect to feel during and after the test, and how to watch for possible problems that could come up afterward.

 Who will do the exam?